iotile/coretools/doc/source/tutorials/virtual-interfaces.rst

 .. autoclass:: RealtimeTestDevice

 Basically, this is just a configurable device that can simulate realtime streaming data.
-Note that it takes a dictionary of parameters names `args`.
+Note that it takes a dictionary of parameters named `args`.
 When using the `virtual_device` script, you can set these parameters by passing a json config file using a `--config` flag on the command line.